 LVB: Would the up and down impulses and numbers be a part of the cliché way of doing things?

 LT: The numbers I saw as just a device for trying to explain how he felt the relative values of the notes should be in intensity or dynamic level, I’m not sure where to distinguish the two.
 The numbers and what was the other one?

 LVB: The up and down impulses.

-LT: I think of the up and down business, I don’t really understand all of it and can’t explain it all, but I think it is a really very basic, inherent aspect to music – up and down motions and feeling and movements, rhythmical.
+LT: I think of the up and down business, I don’t really understand all of it and can’t explain it all, but I think it is a really very basic, inherent aspect to music – up and down motions and feelings and movements, rhythmical.
 Rhythm sort of consists mainly of up and down, I think.
-And I don’t that was… that is a very basic thing that he did talk about.
+And I don’t think that was… that is a very basic thing that he did talk about.

 LVB: What about vibrato?
 How does this fit in with intensity?
 Did he teach vibrato or –

 LT: I don’t think he taught vibrato.
 It seems to me I heard him once say or somebody quoted him as saying that vibrato is some sort of god given thing.
 And he almost never used the word vibrato.
 He certainly didn’t say “Vibrate” or anything like that.
 Vibrato just seemed to be taken for granted or something like that.
 I think it was to be a part of the expression and a part of the phrasing.
 It would enter in somehow or another into the ups and downs and so on.
 I can’t explain just how.
 I became much, much more conscious of vibrato years later.
 I never really thought that much about vibrato when I was with him.